Multiple Collisions in Systems of Competing Brownian Particles: Proofs of Theorems , and

-\begin{rmk} If for some choice of $I'$ this process a.s. does not hit the origin of $\BR^{|I'|}_+$ at any time $t > 0$, then the original process $Z$ a.s. does not hit the origin at any time $t > 0$, because of independence of~\eqref{components00}. \end{rmk}
+\begin{rmk} If for some choice of $I'$ this process does not hit the origin of $\BR^{|I'|}_+$, then the original process $Z$ does not hit the origin, because of independence of~\eqref{components00}.
+In particular, for each $j = 1, \ldots, s$, the process $[Z]_{I_j}$ does not hit the origin, then $Z$ does not hit the origin. \end{rmk}